-Writing a thesis or dissertation is a daunting prospect, something that many Bachelor’s, Master’s, and PhD candidates dread.
-Even after years of schooling, having to put together and defend such a long piece is a huge job.
-In fact, it’s one of the most intimidating things that many students will face in their careers.
+Writing a thesis or dissertation is something that many Bachelor’s, Master’s, and PhD candidates dread.
+Even after years of schooling, having to research, write, and defend such an enormous, complex piece of writing literally becomes the academic Mount Olympus of your entire academic career.

 How to write a great dissertation or thesis